abidshaikh1941/HospitalManagementSystem/README.md

 6.Normal Forms for data redundancy

-7.To know more about project read project_description file.
+=>To know more about this project go checkout all files uploaded in this repo.